-All cross listed sections, and all courses with the same number, (regardless of section or whether the course is Online or Campus) should fulfill the same University or College requirements (e.g., CH or G).
+All cross-listed sections, and all courses with the same number, (regardless of section or whether the course is Online or Campus) should fulfill the same University or College requirements (e.g., CH or G).
 [2015: Note that this appears to remain true although these requirements are changing at UW].

 In my courses, I try to include guidance about the degree to which two formats offered in the same term are similar.
 Often the Campus and Online versions of a course may be substantially similar in contents, structure and requirements, even if the delivery is different.
 If so, if there is a Wyocast of the Campus course it may be relevant to the Online sections, and students comparing notes and assignments between the two formats may find them strongly parallel.
 Nevertheless, the Online and Campus sections may be quite different.
 For example, in one recent term, the Online UW course shell was copied from a previous year, but the Campus version was reorganized.
 So, in some cases it may be possible to switch between an Online and a Campus section of the same course if a student’s situation warrants, in other cases this is not possible.

 The only difference between a HIST section and a RELI section might have to do with credit towards a degree in History or Religious Studies, or towards a degree in a department which recognizes one of these listings but not the other.
-This should not happen: Usually a Major or Minor will accept a course towards completion of its requirements regardless of the section in which you are registered.
+This should not often happen: usually a Major or Minor will accept a course towards completion of its requirements regardless of the section in which you are registered.
 But students should determine whether there are any ramifications for their degree or major requirements that relate to whether, for example, the course is listed as HIST3220 or RELI 3220.
 If it does, it should be possible to switch registration from RELI to HIST or vice versa—but please attend to this early in the term.

 Sometimes it is not obvious how to add your name to the waitlist.
 Please read this note from the Registrar about how to add your name to the Waitlist: